thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	09:12:17 PM 17 08 --> some error with following having username priyanka.chopra143
 -	08:45:09 PM 17 08 --> total users followed from priyanka.chopra143 - 300
 -	08:44:09 PM 17 08 --> total users followed from tamannaah.143 - 375
 -	08:43:52 PM 17 08 --> total users followed from kriti.sanon143 - 375